-- Discussing these initial results during the e-FISCAL workshop and receiving feedback from financial experts on the interpretation of the results - Cross-checking the received data.
-This will be done either during the e-FISCAL workshop in Samos or later on, through interviews or off-line methods. - "Outliers" will be studied and the survey respondents will be asked to provide more information about the background of their values. - Also the issue of physical vs. logical (virtual) cores (i.e. with or without hyper-threading enabled) will be investigated - Working to get more primary data, enhancing the e-FISCAL sample with more countries and types of centres (such as PRACE Tier-0 ones). - This is being worked out with the coordinators of the EGI-InSPIRE and PRACE IP projects and an effort will be sought to get some minimum information from these centres until the end of the project (through a "lighter" questionnaire).
-PRACE is also working on the estimation of TCO values (based on the TCO methodology) and we will work on receiving some level of input. - An attempt to estimate the cost of the EGI and if possible the PRACE infrastructure will be made - The next step in the benchmarking efforts is to develop a similar test case for comparing the HTC and corresponding Cloud instances.
+- Discussing these initial results during the e-FISCAL workshop and receiving feedback from financial experts on the interpretation of the results.
+The feedback from the Samos workshop has already been incorporated in the present report.
+Therefore the figures presented here are slightly different to those presented in the report discussed during the workshop. - Cross-checking the received data.
+This will be done either during the e-FISCAL workshop in Samos or later on, through interviews or off-line methods. - "Outliers" will be studied and the survey respondents will be asked to provide more information about the background of their values. - Also the issue of physical vs. logical (virtual) cores (i.e. with or without hyper-threading enabled) will be investigated.
+From the discussions with all respondents present at the Samos workshop it has been verified that they provided the number of logical CPUs correspond to the number of physical cores.
+Therefore, our initial results had been correctly interpreted. - Working to get more primary data, enhancing the e-FISCAL sample with more countries and types of centres (such as PRACE Tier-0 ones). - This is being worked out with the EGI-InSPIRE and PRACE IP projects and an effort will be sought to get some minimum information from these centres until the end of the project (through a "lighter" questionnaire). - An attempt to estimate the cost of the EGI and if possible the PRACE infrastructure will be made - The next step in the benchmarking efforts is to develop a similar test case for comparing the HTC and corresponding Cloud instances.
 When the benchmarking "sanity" effort will be concluded, a weight factor on the comparison will be applied. - One or two more workshops are planned, combined with other EGI or PRACE events, towards the end of the project, aiming at both getting missing information and presenting the findings - More work in the areas of business models and sustainability will be sought, including Green IT best practices - An investigation to make this effort sustainable, possibly through EGI or PRACE projects will be made.
 EGI is already working on its first compendium and this seems a good way to make it sustainable. e-IRG is also another possibility that will be explored.
 As part of this effort, the project will prepare an excel spread sheet (or similar document) with the structured costs that can be used to help centres track costs.